0xMetr0/PetBot/README.md

 ## Commands

 For both cat and dog:
-- `!PETNAME`: Get a random message about what the pet is doing
+- `/PETNAME`: Get a random message about what the pet is doing
-- `!PETNAME_pet`: Pet the animal and get a response
+- `/PETNAME_pet`: Pet the animal and get a response
-- `!PETNAME_getattention`: The pet gives attention to a randomly chosen user from two mentioned users
+- `/PETNAME_getattention`: The pet gives attention to a randomly chosen user from two mentioned users
-- `!MISSSPELL1`: Triggers a negative response from the pet (as if the name was misspelled) Replace `PETNAME` with the actual name of the pet in your implementation.
+- `/MISSPELL1`: Triggers a negative response from the pet (as if the name was misspelled) Replace `PETNAME` with the actual name of the pet in your implementation.
-Replace `MISSSPELL1` with a common missspelling of your animals name.
+Replace `MISSPELL1` with a common misspelling of your animals name.
 If you misspell the pet's name when using a command, it will elicit a negative response from the pet.

 ## Setup